 The Rio Blanco Water Conservancy District (RBWCD)

-The Rio Blanco Water Conservancy District is a Special District of the State of Colorado, organised for the purpose of conserving and developing land and water resources for the best use of water within the District’s boundaries.
-The District was organised by a decree of District court on November 9, 1990.
+The Rio Blanco Water Conservancy District is a Special District of the State of Colorado, organized for the purpose of conserving and developing land and water resources for the best use of water within the District’s boundaries.
+The District was organized by a decree of District Court on November 9, 1990.

-RBWCD’s area of responsibilities include the management of Taylor Draw, Taylor Draw Hydroelectric, and Kenney Reservoir as well as a much wider range of oversight.
+RBWCD’s area of responsibilities includes the management of Taylor Draw, Taylor Draw Hydroelectric, and Kenney Reservoir as well as a much wider range of oversight.